oracle/soda-for-java/README.md

 of [Oracle Rest Data Serices (ORDS)](http://www.oracle.com/technetwork/developer-tools/rest-data-services/overview/index.html) and documented [here](https://docs.oracle.com/cd/E56351_01/doc.30/e58123/toc.htm).

+Both SODA for REST and SODA for Java are available on the cloud.
+Please refer to the cloud [documentation](https://docs.oracle.com/en/cloud/paas/exadata-express-cloud/develop-document-store-applications-using-soda.html) for more info.

 SODA for Java supports:

 * CRUD operations on documents containing data of any type using unique document keys